transkatgirl/nightcore.sh/README.md

 # Nightcore.sh
 A Bash script that allows you to easily create "Nightcore" versions of songs.

+## Features
+- Creates visual effects (a gliding background and audio visualizer) using only FFMPEG
+- Designed to work with lossless files, by using lossless formats in all internal processing steps.
+- Preserves audio quality whenever possible by avoiding resampling, using lossless formats internally, and using the high quality SoX resampler whenever resampling is absoutely required.
+- Offers lossless and various different lossy outputs (these can be enabled by uncommenting the bottom lines of the script).

 ## Dependencies
 - GNU Coreutils or [untested] Busybox (for running the script)
 - Bash (for running the script)
 - FFMPEG (for encoding the video)
 - SoX (for encoding the audio)
 - [optional] Waifu2xcpp (for better image upscaling)

-## Features
-- Creates visual effects (a gliding background and audio visualizer) using only FFMPEG
-- Designed to work with lossless files, using lossless formats in all internal processing steps.
-- Preserves audio quality whenever possible by avoiding resampling, using lossless formats internally, and using the high quality SoX resampler whenever resampling is absoutely required.
-- Offers lossless and various different lossy outputs (these can be enabled by uncommenting the bottom lines of the script).

 ## Usage
 Once dependencies are installed, download the script to your computer.
 Then, open the script, and adjust the built-in options as you see fit (there are options both at the beginning and the end of the script).